The-Known-Galaxy/archives/sith/persons_of_interest/ganner_rhysode/ganner_rhysode.md

 # Introduction

 Ganner Rhysode was a Jedi Knight and member of the New Jedi Order, whose sole wish throughout his life was to be a hero, and his confidence was proof of that.
 He was one of the main figures during the Yuuzhan Vong War.
 He suffered an injury during Yuuzhan Vong's invasion of the galaxy and a scar was left as a reminder for him to stay humble.
 Ganner was tasked with finding Jacen Solo, who he managed to help escape by sacrificing himself.
 He became one with the Force and held off hundreds to let Solo escape.
-According to Soloís Master vision, Ganner died a legend becoming a figure known as The Ganner.
+According to Solo‚Äôs Master vision, Ganner died a legend becoming a figure known as The Ganner.

 # Biography

 Ganner Rhysode, born Force-sensitive, was recruited to attend the Jedi Temple on Yavin 4 and there he developed his skill.
 He was considered a promising Jedi Knight and was attracted to Jedi Master Kyp Durron, who believed in using the Force to fight injustice.
 He saw himself as a leader of a new generation of Jedi Knights who would deliver justice without being restricted by the old Jedi code.